AbhilashaKoka/APIDemoProject/Readme.txt

 1
 java -jar selenium-server-44.25.0.jar node --publish-events tcp://localhost:4442 --subscribe-events tcp://localhost:4443
 Navigate to http://localhost:4444 and check the grid in fully functional mode.

+Appium Local Configuration -
+Install Andriod SDK locally by Andriod Studio or Android SDK Manager.
+Install Java JDK 11 or above.
+Download Appium Server and Appium Client from https://appium.io/downloads/ Extract the downloaded zip file.
+Open the terminal and navigate to the extracted folder.
+Run the following command to start the server: java -jar appium.jar
+Run the following command to start the client: java -jar appium-uiautomator2-server.jar
+Navigate to http://localhost:4723/wd/hub and check the grid in fully functional mode.

 Appium Client and Server-
 Appium.jar